Run this cell to set up packages for lecture.

 Example: Goldilocks and the Three Bears¶

-We don't have to use the loop variable!
+We don't have to use the loop variable inside the loop!

 for i in np.arange(3):